cmpitg/cmpitg.github.com/pages/emacs-vim-problems.md

 * Starting a process in the background, and directing its standard output and standard error streams are all impossible.
 Unfortunately, that's one of the most useful uses of Unix philosophy.

-* Ever wonder why almost all Emacs extesions, even the simplest ones, are unnecessarily large and complex?
+* Ever wonder why almost all Emacs extensions, even the simplest ones, are unnecessarily large and complex?

+* No internal support for tab bar.
+Please, I heard enough about the *undocumented speedbar*, [ECB](http://ecb.sourceforge.net/) requiring CEDET crap, ...  *I need my tab bar!*  The third-party tab bar extension is ugly (really, there's no way to make it prettier) and overly complicated.

+* Working with splitted windows is unnatural.
+Splitting a window makes all the buffers available on both the old one and the new one, frustrating me all the time.
+Sublime Text has done this much better!